AAA Editor Notes

 The museum's permanent collection also includes late 19th- and 20th-century Arts and Crafts and Art Nouveau furnishings, American art pottery, American paintings and decorative art.

-Photography, backpacks, large bags and large strollers are not permitted in the building.
+Flash photography, selfie sticks, backpacks, large bags and large strollers are not permitted in the building.

 Guided tours are available.
 Time: Allow 1 hour minimum.